kaspanet/kaspad/README.md

 `~/dev/go` to avoid write permission issues.
 It is also recommended to add `$GOPATH/bin` to your `PATH` at this point.

-- Run the following commands to obtain kaspad, all dependencies, and install it:
+- Run the following commands to obtain and install kaspad including all dependencies:

 ```bash
 $ git clone https://github.com/kaspanet/kaspad $GOPATH/src/github.com/kaspanet/kaspad